wlky/AnkiDroid-Wear/README.md

  - Adjustable font size
  - Re-show question from answer screen by single/double tapping (can be configured in settings)
  - Additional delay for screen timeout (can be adjusted in settings)
- - Wrist-Gestures for answering cars with one hand
+ - Wrist-Gestures for answering cards with one hand

 ## Installation